Azure/Well-Architected-Reliability-Assessment/README.md

 ### Patch Notes

+- **Version 0.0.21**
+  - Fixes issue with Start-WARACollector not running when -ConfigFile was being passed due to added parameter set on the ConfigFile parameter.
+  - Added tests for parameter set testing to prevent this from happening again.

 - **Version 0.0.20**
   - Fixes performance issue with Get-WAFFilteredResources.
     - The function was not optimized for performance and was spending too much time processing scope.
 This has been fixed by changing how we filter resources.
 The function now uses Sort-Object | Get-Unique -AsString to filter resources and resulted in a significant performance improvement.
 The function now runs in a few milliseconds compared to a few minutes when collections were greater than 10,000 resources.